NMFS-RADFish/boilerplate/examples/network-status/README.md

 2. Go to the "Console" tab to view logs:
    - Network status changes appear as color-coded logs
-   - Network flapping events are highlighted with yellow backgrounds
    - Retry attempts are logged with blue backgrounds

 ### Simulating Offline/Online States